Simon Stålenhag: Adaptations

 In 2016, a Kickstarter campaign was launched to fund a tabletop role-playing game called Tales from the Loop, based on the book of the same name.
 Set in the 1980s, in either the United States or Sweden, players roleplay as a group of teenagers dealing with the impact of the Loop; this focus on nostalgia and young protagonists meant multiple media outlets compared it to the TV series Stranger Things.
 Different classes of characters are equivalent to stereotypical childhood roles, for example, "Jock", "Bookworm", or "Computer Geek".

 An English-language television series, Tales from the Loop, produced by Amazon Studios in conjunction with Fox 21 Television Studios, Indio Film, and 6th & Idaho Moving for Amazon Prime, was released in its entirety on 3 April 2020 and adapts elements from Stålenhag's narrative art books.
 The initial season comprises eight episodes of 50–57 minutes each.
 All screenplays were written by Nathaniel Halpern, while each episode had a unique director from a diverse pool, including Mark Romanek, Andrew Stanton, and Jodie Foster.

 The movie rights for The Electric State were sold to the Russo brothers in 2017, and plans for an adaptation were confirmed in 2019.
 Producers for the film include It: Chapter One and Chapter Two creators Andy Muschietti and Barbara Muschietti.
 The film adaptation was released by Netflix on 14 March 2025.

 Other work

+Stålenhag produced the 8-bit chiptune score for the Community episode "Digital Estate Planning".

-As part of the crowdfunding campaign for The Electric State, Stålenhag produced and released an electronic music album with the same title as a backer goal.
+As part of the crowdfunding campaign for The Electric State, Stålenhag produced and released an electronic music album with the same title for a backer goal.
 In 2018, he released his second album, Music for DOS, containing ambient music authored using old keyboards and the Impulse Tracker software package.

 Additionally, Stålenhag has been involved in a variety of advertisements, films, and video games.
 This includes his work on the platform game Ripple Dot Zero, in collaboration with Tommy Salomonsson.